snassar/makepassphrase/README.md

 # makepassphrase
-A collection of passphrase generators using a wordlist
+A diceware passphrase generator written in rust